Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

 ![](DAY_5/Generate_2.png)
 ![](DAY_5/Generate_3.png)

 The above images shows that the ouput waveform for RTL code functional simulation and synthesized netlist GLS show similar behaviour.
 Here the code has implemented 8-bit ripple carry adder using "for-generate" statement.
-Using "for-generate" helps us to replicate the hardware easily when we need same hardware to repeat large number of times, else we have to instantiate each hardware individually which will be cumbersome unlike number of times the hardware replication is samll.
+Using "for-generate" helps us to replicate the hardware easily when we need same hardware to repeat large number of times, else we have to instantiate each hardware individually which will be cumbersome unlike number of times the hardware replication is required is small.